Cambridge-Hands-On-Science/Experiments/Experiments/Biology/A Bug's Life.md

 **All sorts of creepy crawlies preserved in perspex blocks or jars.** - All sorts of creepy crawlies preserved in perspex blocks or jars.

-Last initially checked on 2022-01-28 by Sian Boughton (seb216@cam.ac.uk) and double-checked on 2022-01-29 by Conor Cafolla (ctc43@cam.ac.uk)
+Last initially checked on 2023-01-22 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->